wmedrano/wmedrano.dev/content/literate-programs/wills-columnar-format.md

 Run length encoding [[Wikipedia](https://en.wikipedia.org/wiki/Run-length_encoding#:~:text=Run%2Dlength%20encoding%20(RLE),than%20as%20the%20original%20run.)] is a compression technique for repeated values.
 For RLE encoding, instead of storing each element, we store a tuple. `(element, run_length)` where `element` contains the data and the `run_length` stores how many times the value is repeated.
-To easily determine if a column benefits from RLE, try to measure the encoding with and without rle.
+The most surefire way to determine if RLE has benefits is to test it in practice.
+That is to say, try using both RLE and no RLE to see which one has the smaller size.

 {{< figure src="/ox-hugo/rle-encoding.png" >}}